Submitty/submitty.github.io/_docs/developer/google_summer_of_code/index.md

 ## How to Apply to Submitty for Google Summer of Code 2022

-1. Read the informations for contributors to confirm your eligibility:
+1. Read the information for contributors to confirm your eligibility:
    [https://summerofcode.withgoogle.com/](https://summerofcode.withgoogle.com/)
    [https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html)